It is derived from the Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 1) Detailed history, relevant to eclampsia, duration of pregnancy, number of fits is to be taken.

 3) ½ Hourly pulse, respiration rate, BP are to be noted.
-Abdominal palpation for the progress of labour because immediate after convulsion, fetal bradycardia is common.
+Abdominal palpation for the progress of labour because immediately after convulsion, fetal bradycardia is common.

 4) Crystalloid solution (RL) is started.
 Total fluid should not exceed the previous 24 hours urinary output + 1000ml. infusion of the balanced salt solution should be at 1ml/kg/hr.
 CVP monitoring is needed for a patient with severe HTN & reduced urine output.